-Each year, the Association is proud to recognize those who make special efforts for the University and the Association with three awards: the Fred Ellsworth Medallion, the Mildred Clodfelter Alumni Award and the Dick Wintermote Network Volunteer Award.
+Each year, the Association proudly recognizes those who make special efforts for the University and the Association with three awards: the Fred Ellsworth Medallion, the Mildred Clodfelter Alumni Award and the Dick Wintermote Network Volunteer Award.

 Fred Ellsworth Medallion

 Fred Ellsworth, c’22, led the Association staff as executive secretary from 1924 to 1963.
-Since 1975 the Fred Ellsworth Medallion has honored individuals “who have provided unique and significant service to the University.”
+Since 1975 the Fred Ellsworth Medallion honors individuals “who have provided unique and significant service to the University.”

 Fred Ellsworth Medallion recipients are honored by the Association at a special dinner in conjunction with the fall Board of Directors meeting and introduced during the home football game that weekend.